Roy1213/All-React-Projects-MC/README.md

 # Getting Started with Create React App

 cmd + shift + p           | for es7 snippets (not working)
 ctrl + tilde              | for terminal
-cd first            | to change directories to project file code .              | to open instance of visual studio to run file npm start           | to launch localhost:3000 server ctrl + c            | to terminate localhost:3000 server shift + option + F  | to format file's code
+cd first                  | to change directories to project file code .                    | to open instance of visual studio to run file npm start                 | to launch localhost:3000 server ctrl + c                  | to terminate localhost:3000 server shift + option + F        | to format file's code alt + shift + down arrow  | to duplicated highlighted code below code